Picture of ailing Njambi Koikai in US hospital has everyone praying for her - Nairobi News

-Media personality Njambi Koikai, who is fighting for her life in a United States hospital, on Tuesday shocked many after she shared a picture of herself looking frail on a hospital bed.
+Media personality Njambi Koikai, who is fighting for her life in a United States hospital, on Tuesday shocked many after she shared a picture of herself looking frail in a hospital bed.

 Njambi left Kenya last month for treatment in Atlanta.
 She is suffering from Thoracic Endometriosis – a condition which causes her lungs to collapse regularly and needed Sh10 million for treatment.